 Racism Narrative Sent to Student Executive Committee

-March 23, 2018 Philadelphia student sends Student Executive Committee a narrative of racism at ULS/LTSP from the fall of 2016 through the spring of 2018.
+March 23, 2018 A Philadelphia student sends the Student Executive Committee a narrative of racism at ULS/LTSP from the fall of 2016 through the spring of 2018.
 Here is a portion of that letter (with students names removed).
-I’ve included three of our Black peers in on this email so they can…Read more
+I’ve included three of our Black peers in on this email so…Read more

 Faculty Acts of Racism Reported to Jim Dunlop